 Building the Rainbow Bridge

 The Rainbow Bridge was constructed by Kawasaki Heavy Industries.
 The construction of the bridge began in 1987 and was completed 6 years later in 1993.
-In order for the the ships to pass through, it had to exceed 50 meters in height, but its height was also limited because of its proximity to Haneda Airport.
+In order for the ships to pass through, it had to exceed 50 meters in height, but its height was also limited because of its proximity to Haneda Airport.
 This truss deck suspension bridge is made with vertical steel cables to support its dual decks.
 Colored in white, the towers of the bridge were designed to harmonize with the skyline of central Tokyo as viewed from the Odaiba standpoint.

-Illumination and events
+Illumination and Events

-The bridge is famous for its illumination at night, when it is showing its wonderful colors that depend on the day and time.
+The bridge is famous for its illumination at night when it is showing its wonderful colors that depend on the day and time.
 Every day, after sunset, the 444 lights brilliantly illuminate the bridge in the dark.
 The suspension cables are lit either white, green, or coral pink, while the bridge’s towers transform seasonally, showing different shades of white.
-The illumination color of the main tower show a cool white in summer and a warm white in winter.
+The illumination color of the main tower shows a cool white in summer and a warm white in winter.
 Solar panels charged up during the day, stay on from sunset to 12am and the lights between the suspension towers move rhythmically while changing colors.
-The light-show patterns differ on weekday and weekends.
+The light-show patterns differ on weekdays and weekends.
 But during the entire month of December and into early January, the towers are lit up in rainbow colors.
 The colors reflect beautifully on the white supporting towers.

-Every Saturday in December at 7pm, there is a fireworks show right next to the bridge at 7 pm and every year on August 26 Rainbow Bridge Day is celebrate.
+Every Saturday in December at 7pm, there is fireworks show right next to the bridge at 7 pm and every year on August 26 Rainbow Bridge Day is celebrated.
 In addition to the special December illumination, this symbolic bridge occasionally displays different colors for various specific events.
-For example, pink for the Pink Ribbon Day in October or blue for the World Diabetes Day in November.
+For example, pink for Pink Ribbon Day in October or blue for World Diabetes Day in November.
 The bridge’s symbolic illumination was also used during the rise of COVID-19 cases in Tokyo when it was lit up red for some period of time.

 Viewpoints Rainbow Bridge

-There are numerous viewpoints around the bridge, listed below are a few great spots where you can take perfect photos.
+There are numerous viewpoints around the bridge, and listed below are a few great spots where you can take perfect photos.

-One super spot is the Hachitama Spherical Observation Room on the 25th floor of the Fuji TV building (admission ¥700 yen for adult).
-Here you can enjoy a 360 degrees panoramic view of the Tokyo Bay, including the bridge.
+One super spot is the Hachitama Spherical Observation Room on the 25th floor of the Fuji TV building (admission ¥700 yen for adults).
+Here you can enjoy a 360 degrees panoramic view of Tokyo Bay, including the bridge.
 Tripods are allowed here for making amazing time-lapse shots in the evening.

 Some other good vantage points are along the bridge walkway, where there are several observation decks.
 The North route is recommended for taking the best picture of the illuminated bridge with the sunset and skyscraper in the background.

-Crossing Rainbow bridge
+Crossing Rainbow Bridge

-There are two 1.7 km walkways on the second deck called the Rainbow Promenade: the South route and North route are two separated walkways and do not connect on the bridge.
+There are two 1.7 km walkways on the second deck called the Rainbow Promenade: the South route and North route are two separate walkways and do not connect on the bridge.
 From the north route, you can view the inner Tokyo harbor, the Tokyo Tower, and the Tokyo Skytree, while the south route offers a view of Tokyo Bay and, at times, even Mount Fuji.

 How to get to the Rainbow Bridge

-Japan Wonder Travel Tours
+Japan Wonder Travel Tours in Tokyo

 The Rainbow Bridge is an architectural and cultural symbol crossing Tokyo Bay and connecting Tokyo with the man-made island of Odaiba.
 The view of the colorfully lit bridge, with skyscrapers in the background, enriches the metropolitan scope and beauty of Tokyo.
 In Odaiba, there are so many things to see and do, you will never get bored!
-Whenever you visit this exciting odaiba area, be sure to walk across the bridge and take in beautiful and peaceful view of the city.
+Whenever you visit this exciting Odaiba area, be sure to walk across the bridge and take in the beautiful and peaceful view of the city.

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
-Every week we will introduce you to our latest content.
+Once every two weeks we will introduce you to our latest content.